ramjkumar/react-iqs/README.md

 ## Adjacent JSX Elements Must Be Wrapped In An Enclosing Tag
 Use fragment to wrap the two component.
 You are returning two elements simultaneously which causes that error
 ## Component composition
+Component composition is a fundamental concept in React that allows us to build complex UIs by combining smaller, independent components.
+It provides the following advantages:
+- **Reusability**: components can be reused
+- **Maintainability**: easier to update and manage the code
+- **Improved Readability**: Smaller, focused components are easier to understand and debug
 ```js
 const Header = () => <h1>Welcome !< /h1>;
 const Content = () => <p>This is the main content .< /p>;